 2.1 Data Collection and Processing

 LASV nucleotide and protein sequences were obtained from the National Centre for Biotechnology Information (NCBI) GenBank [24].
 The search query run on 24 Sep 2021 was for “Lassa mammarenavirus” in the organism field of the NCBI nucleotide dataset.
 Data were obtained using the NCBI Entrez API [24] with analysis conducted using the “genbankr” package [25] and the R statistical programme [26].
+Associated citations were searched to identify missing metadata for sequences including hosts and geographic location of samples.
 Sequences with large portions (10% missing compared to reference sequences, NC_004296.1 and NC_004297.1 for S and L segments respectively) of missing nucleotide data on the L- or S-segment or lacking associated metadata (collection year, host species, country, and geographical region of sampling) were excluded from phylogenetic analysis.
 Nucleotide sequences were aligned using the ‘map to reference’ tool on Geneious Prime 20201.2.
 Alignment, visual inspection and manual editing were performed, and entries that contained >100 continuous ambiguous nucleotide calls were excluded.

-[27]
+2.3 Sequencing bias

+The origin of a sequenced sample was geocoded using the Google Geocoding API through the “ggmap” package [27].
+Locations were associated with a level-1 administrative regions data were separated into human and rodent sources of samples to visualise heterogeneity of spatial sampling.
+To measure sampling effort bias, the centroid of regions and number of samples obtained from both rodents and humans were used to produce a Generalised Additive Model, with number of sequences uploaded to GenBank as the response variable.
+In sensitivity analysis the number of reported cases for a region or country was added as a covariate.

-2.2 Phylogenetic Analysis
+Phylogenetic Analysis